Mmaario/ENGR302_2024_H3/Planning/Week 5 minutes.md

 Literature review: Louis

-Tools and methods: maybe don't need?
+Tools and methods: discuss project management style.
+Discuss the ways that we are recording and working on our design projects.

 Development progress(requirements and design): Max and Mario